-About 30% of all children with JRA have polyarticular disease, in which five or more joints are affected.
+About 30% of all children with JRA have this type, which affects five or more joints.
 The small joints, such as those in the hands and feet, are most commonly involved.
-However, the disease may also affect large joints.
+But it can also affect large joints.

-Along with joint swelling, the systemic form of JRA is characterized by fever and a light pink rash.
-This type of JRA may affect internal organs such as the heart, liver, spleen, and lymph nodes.
+The classic signs of this type are joint swelling, fever, and a light pink rash.
+It may affect organs such as the heart, liver, spleen, and lymph nodes.

-A small percentage of these children with systemic JRA develop arthritis in many joints.
-They may have severe arthritis that continues into adulthood.
+A small percentage of children with systemic JRA develop arthritis in many joints.
+They may have severe arthritis that lasts into adulthood.

-JRA is often difficult to diagnose.
+JRA is often hard to diagnose.
 Sometimes children with JRA do not complain of pain.
 In fact, parents may not be aware of symptoms such as swelling.

-Some symptoms of JRA are similar to other serious conditions such as infection, cancer, bone disorders, Lyme disease, and lupus.
+Some symptoms are similar to other serious conditions such as infection, cancer, bone disorders, Lyme disease, and lupus.